Consensys/mythx-cli/docs/usage.rst

-      --swc-blacklist TEXT           A comma-separated list of SWC IDs to ignore --swc-whitelist TEXT           A comma-separated list of SWC IDs to include --solc-version TEXT            The solc version to use for compilation --include TEXT                 The contract name(s) to submit to MythX --remap-import TEXT            Add a solc compilation import remapping --check-properties             Enable property verification mode
+      --swc-blacklist TEXT           A comma-separated list of SWC IDs to ignore --swc-whitelist TEXT           A comma-separated list of SWC IDs to include --solc-version TEXT            The solc version to use for compilation --solc-path PATH               Path to a custom solc executable --include TEXT                 The contract name(s) to submit to MythX --remap-import TEXT            Add a solc compilation import remapping --check-properties             Enable property verification mode